monofox/pysipgate/README.md

 ## Setup

+### Installation

 There is a `setup.py` for automated installation.
 To install `pysipgate` simply
 call:

     ./setup.py install --user

+### Configuration

 The GUI is configured in the file `~/.pysipgate`.
 It should look like this:

     [account]
     user: thammi
     password: 123456

+If you want to define a sender phone number for SMS sending, add following section to the configuration file:

+    [sms]
+    sender: 49987654321

+Replacing `49987654321` with the phone number available to Sipgate.
+There is no validation if the number is valid.
+If the number is not valid, the default number defined for the feature is taken by Sipgate.

 ## Usage